-- 1. Remove power from the machine primary control elements. - 2.
-Ensure the safety device is in a STOP or "open-contact" state (for example, actuate the E-stop switch to open its contacts). - 3.
-Apply power to the Safety Module at terminals A1 and A2 or B1 and B2.
-Verify that only the Input Power indicator is ON.
-If either input channel 1 or input channel 2 indicators are ON at this point, disconnect the input power and check all wiring.
+- 1. Remove power from the machine control elements. - 2.
+Ensure the safety device is in a STOP or "open-contact" state (e.g., actuate the E-stop switch to open its contacts). - 3.
+Apply power to the Safety Module at terminals A1 and A2 (see wiring diagrams).
+Verify that only the Input Power indicator (see Figure 1 on page 2) is ON.
+If either input channel 1 (K1) or input channel 2 (K2) indicators are ON at this point, disconnect the input power and check all wiring.
 Return to step 2 after the cause of the problem has been corrected. - 4.
+Reset or otherwise cause the safety device to reach an ON or "closed-contact" state (e.g., arm the E-stop switch to close its contacts).

+Automatic reset: Ch1 (K1) and Ch2 (K2) indicators should come ON, and the safety output contacts should close.

-Reset or otherwise cause the safety device to reach an ON or "closed-contact" state (for example, arm the E-stop switch to close its contacts). - 5.
-Manual Reset mode: Ch1 and Ch2 indicators should be flashing.
-Close and reopen the Reset switch. - 6.
-Verify that the Ch1 and Ch2 indicators both come ON.
-If only one indicator comes ON or if any indicator is flashing, refer to the Troubleshooting section for more information.
-Return to step 2 after correcting the problem. - 7.
-Cause the safety device to generate a STOP or "open-contact" state (for example, actuate the E-stop switch to open its contacts).
-The Ch1 and Ch2 indicators should turn OFF simultaneously.
+Manual reset: From an open condition, close the reset switch for approximately 1⁄4 second, and then re-open.
+The Ch1 (K1) and Ch2 (K2) indicators should both come ON steady at this time.
+If either indicator comes ON before the reset switch is opened, disconnect the input power and check all wiring.
+Return to step 2 after correcting the problem.

+- 5. Cause the safety device to generate a STOP or "open-contact" state (e.g., actuate the E-stop switch to open its contacts).
+The Ch1 (K1) and Ch2 (K2) indicators should turn OFF simultaneously.
 If either indicator remains ON, disconnect the input power and check all wiring.
-Return to step 2 after the cause of the problem has been corrected.
-Refer to the Troubleshooting section for more information. - 8.
-If more than one safety device is series-connected to the Safety Module, run the above checkout procedure individually for EACH device.

-9. Close and secure the enclosure in which the Safety Module is mounted.
+Return to step 2 after the cause of the problem has been corrected. - 6.
+If more than one safety device is series-connected to the Safety Module, run the above checkout procedure individually for EACH device. - 7.
+Close and secure the enclosure in which the Safety Module is mounted.
 Apply power to the machine control elements and perform the Periodic Checkout Procedure.